The Sinking City 2: Release

 The game was announced at the Xbox Partner Preview showcase by Microsoft Gaming in March 2024.
 A Kickstarter campaign launched on March 6, 2025 to help fund the game and additional features to it.
 CEO Wael Amr explained: "From power cuts as our electrical infrastructure was targeted for months to the need for team members to relocate at very short notice, this financial safety net proved invaluable to us.
 So, we need to do the same now with The Sinking City 2 as this game is vastly bigger and more complex."

-On February 2025, the studio announced the registration for the playtest, gathering survival horror enthusiasts who are ready to share their feedback, meaning that the game is in the final development stages.
+In February 2025 the studio announced the registration for the beta testing period, with The Sinking City 2 being officially released for PlayStation 5, Windows, and Xbox Series X/S on August 18, 2026.
+A version for Nintendo Switch 2 is scheduled to be released in 2027.

+Reception

+The Sinking City 2 received "generally favourable" reviews, according to review aggregator website Metacritic.

+GamesRadar reviewer Oscar Taylor-Kent stated: "The Sinking City 2 is a confident adventure that can go tentacle to tentacle with modern survival horror like Resident Evil and Silent Hill.
+The odd misstep is forgiven when Lovecraftian twists work so well to deliver some unsettling, unexpected moments of terror that just feel oh so joyous to squeal at."

+Len Hafer of IGN summarized: "While a lot of the basic mechanics and moment-to-moment survival horror of The Sinking City 2 feel inescapably like off-brand Resident Evil, it's a praiseworthy imitation of its main inspirations wrapped in the Cthulhu mythos."